 In his will John Ross omitted his ex-wife from the bequests, as well as ignoring his eighth child, Rex Lewis Ross.
 To the other children he bequeathed $1 each.
 To Elmer, his second-born son, John Ross left all of his estate including the house at First and Madison Streets where Ross spent the final months of his life with Elmer & Mary.

 John Ross died at age 59 on May 2, 1886, and was buried in the Odd Fellows Cemetery (Mt.
 Pleasant, on Queen Anne hill.)
-The death notice published in the Daily Intelligencer newspaper on May 4, 1886, said that John Ross had died of consumption; the usual meaning would be tuberculosis.
-The notice said that “he led a sober, industrious, blameless life.
-Being of an unobtrusive disposition he never was much engaged in public affairs…and to a large degree he possessed the confidence and respect of those who knew him well.”
+The death notice published in the Daily Intelligencer newspaper on May 4, 1886, said that John Ross had died of consumption; the usual meaning would be tuberculosis, or perhaps pneumonia was meant.
+The notice in the newspaper said that “he led a sober, industrious, blameless life.
+Being of an unobtrusive disposition he never was much engaged in public affairs… and to a large degree he possessed the confidence and respect of those who knew him well.”

 Still trying to make progress?